• Skip to main content

 I got the steak for dinner, and Rob got the pork chops.
 Both were delicious!

-After dinner we walked to a grocery store and picked up some water and alcohol for the room (priorities), and headed back to the hotel for the night.
+After dinner we walked to a grocery store and picked up some water and other drinks, and headed back to the hotel for the night.
 It was already late and had been a long day!

 Thursday morning started with some coffee on our balcony, followed by a trip to the gym (for me) and a run (for Rob).
 We grabbed breakfast at the Fish House which was the hotel restaurant, and then headed to the pool until lunchtime, at which point we headed to the pool bar.
 There weren’t many options there, but I was able to get a salad with grilled chicken and Rob had fish tacos.
 Of course, we had drinks with our meals.